 5. Go to the Masai Market

 The Masai Market is held each day (except Mondays) in a different place in Nairobi.
-See here for where it is on the day you want to go, and check with your hotel reception.
+See the 'About' section on their FB page for where it is on the day you want to go and check with your hotel reception.
 The market is a bustling, colourful, loud and busy experience and is the place to go for truly African pieces to take home for yourself, or as gifts.
 Buying gifts from locals helps support the local economy directly, so its a win-win situation.

 Remember some basic rules, though:

 - Do not express interest in an item, if you don’t really want it.
 Take time to walk through the market and see everything before deciding.
 You may find the same thing but made better, two stalls down.